OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 <u>Assertions:</u>

-1. The file name pointer `filename` is not NULL
+1. The file name pointer `fileName` is not NULL

 <u>Test cases:</u>